milanglacier/termint.el/README.md

 ### Emacs Built-in `comint`

-comint-mode` is Emacs's standard way of interacting with inferior processes, including shells and REPLs.
+`comint-mode` is Emacs's standard way of interacting with inferior processes, including shells and REPLs.

-`comint` runs the process in a "dumb" process provided by Emacs itself.
+`comint` runs the process in a "dumb" process.
 This means it doesn't fully support complex terminal escape sequences for things like advanced color rendering, or features like bracketed paste mode (though some workarounds exist).
 This can lead to display glitches or less robust interaction with modern REPLs that expect a capable terminal.

 `termint` runs the REPL inside a _real_ terminal emulator backend (`term`, `vterm`, `eat`).
 This enables the REPL to function as it would in a standalone